SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Cassandra_updating.md

 `Set-ItemProperty -Path "HKLM:\SOFTWARE\WOW6432Node\Apache Software Foundation\Procrun 2.0\cassandra\Parameters\Java" -Name "Options" -Value $options.Options`

-1. Verify the *Cassandra* service is created and can be started
+1. Verify the *Cassandra* service is created and can be started from task manager (or Service Manager)

 1. Following an upgrade of Cassandra it's (sometimes) necessary to perform a *nodetool upgradesstables* on your nodes to convert sstables to the new Cassandra version.
+Run the following command inside the *C:\Program Files\Cassandra\bin* folder.

-`nodetool upgradesstables`
+`.\nodetool upgradesstables`

 > [!WARNING]
 > Converting the sstables can take a while depending on the size of your database.